anuj5926/web-Gallery/README.md

     App.jsx → The root component of the application. main.jsx → The main entry file that renders the React app inside the root div. index.html: This is the entry point for the Vite build.
-It holds the root <div> where your React app will be mounted.
+It holds the root <div> where your React app will be mounted. index.css: The index.css file is usually where you place global styles for your application.
     .env → Stores environment variables (e.g., API keys).
     .gitignore → Specifies files to be ignored by Git (e.g., node_modules, .env) package.json → Manages project dependencies and scripts.